varkenvarken/blenderaddons-ng/README.md

 It does *not* install Blender, but installs the `bpy` module from Pypi.
 This allows us to run the add-ons headless.
 It also install/upgrades the packages mentioned in [requirements.txt](requirements.txt), or, as is the case with `numpy`, *downgrades* it to the version bundled with Blender.
 Other notable packages it installs are:

-- fake-bpy-module (so that we get nice type checking in vscode)
+- **fake-bpy-module** so that we get nice type checking in vscode, but see pyproject.toml file because we needed to disable the invalid type form warning.
+This is because the pylance/pyright people insist that the Blender implementation of properties is wrong, which it isn´t: They seem to forget that annotations are for more than type hinting.
+See [here for more info](https://github.com/microsoft/pylance-release/issues/5457#issuecomment-1937101627).
+If you are annoyed by this you can disable typechecking alltogether by adding `typeCheckingMode = "off"` to your pyproject.toml file

-- pytest-cov (for creating test coverage reports; pytest itself is installed by vscode when creating the container)
+- **pytest-cov** for creating test coverage reports; pytest itself is installed by vscode when creating the container

+- **pytest-benchmark** for creating benchmarks (See: [benchmarking](#benchmarking))

+- **line_profiler** to provide line by line profiling (See: [profiling](#profiling))

 ## workflow